top of page

 (Let us insert a note here that these stages are not always sequential, nor are they necessarily complete once one has moved on.
 They are cyclical, swapable, and as I tried to put it kindly before, they're rather loyal til the end).

 Somehow, it's also a fertile soil from which we can sprout sweet goodness.
 At least, I hope so, and yes, I know so... but I'm simultaneously stating and questioning my perspective, because doubt gets along remarkably well with Depression, too; and I'll admit to having been in a bit of a depressed state all day (so maybe I AM being a bit negative.
 Truth comes out!).
 My not-as-young-as-he-once-was Dad contracted Covid this week (although he's vaccinated and doing OK), and I've been heavily exposed.
-Between quarantining until my health status is confirmed, and standing by for Dad in case he needs a helping hand––but not so close as to risk unnecessary spread––I've been feeling burdened and blocked, and may not have made it to my blog without the support of a trusted friend.
+Between quarantining until my health status is confirmed, and standing by for Dad in case he needs a helping hand––but not so close as to risk unnecessary spread of the virus––I've been feeling burdened and blocked, and may not have made it to my blog without the support of a trusted friend.

 The last and final Kübler-Ross stage of Grief is Acceptance, as you already know (yep; I skipped Bargaining altogether!
 I'm currently busy Bargaining with Bargaining in the background, pleading with it to get lost!).
 Acceptance is the part where we finally acknowledge and find peace with what is.
 We can tell our story without getting pulled into the pain, and move forward toward a future not consumed by our past.
 This is the part where we shift into Action, and possibly, Hope.
 (Why not make all our good friends proper, hm?).

 After two weeks of traveling around my home state California, visiting family, friends, and farms, upon watching inciting documentaries (again, Seaspiracy) and inspiring ones (I cannot recommend Kiss the Ground enough!), I started moving into action.
-I've cut out seafood almost entirely, reduced meat-consumption to roughly once a week and counting, distributed the all-but-abandoned compost pile throughout the yard, hauled fire-inviting heaps of needles, leaves and boughs safely away; and supported our local nursery buying copious [hybrid. lol] carloads of carbon-producing plants, which I've distributed throughout the yard, and more... (and all this before the worst of the smoke, thank GOODNESS!).
+I've cut out seafood almost entirely, reduced meat-consumption to roughly once a week and counting down, distributed the all-but-abandoned compost pile throughout the yard, hauled fire-inviting heaps of needles, leaves and boughs safely away; and supported our local nursery buying copious [hybrid. lol] carloads of carbon-producing plants, which I've distributed throughout the yard, and more... (and all this before the worst of the smoke, thank GOODNESS!).

-Do you wanna know my favorites?
+Do you wanna know my favorite actions?
 I've been replenishing the birdbaths with fresh water daily for the diverse populations of native birds (and squirrels), and filling the feeders Dad originally hung; and I've added two gorgeous, hand-blown glass, hummingbird feeders to the front yard and back, where the birds' shimmering jewel-toned heads gleam in the––albeit smoke-obscured––sunlight, bringing beauty, glory and LIFE back into these seemingly dark times...

 Each of these actions, however large or small, have served to spread layers of peaceful mulch around any emerging buds of Acceptance.
 Our planet is changing, no doubt, and there are a million ways to orient to and prepare for that reality.
 My advice?
 As much as you can, embrace the process of Grief.
 Swim through Denial, summon your righteous Anger, dip into Depression, and banter with Bargaining, seeing if you can't broker a deal...